gchq/gaffer-doc/src/main/resources/user/walkthrough/Intro.md

 Gaffer allows you to take data, convert it into a graph, store it in a database and then run queries and analytics on it.

 To do this you need to do a few things:
  - Choose a database - called the Gaffer ${STORE_JAVADOC2}.
-We've provided a few for you and in the following examples we'll be using the ${MOCK_ACCUMULO_STORE_JAVADOC2}.
-The MockAccumuloStore behaves the same as the full ${ACCUMULO_STORE_JAVADOC2} but means that you can run the code on your local machine in memory without having to have a full Accumulo cluster.
+We've provided a few for you and in the following examples we'll be using the ${MAP_STORE_JAVADOC2}.
+The MapStore behaves similarly to an ${ACCUMULO_STORE_JAVADOC2} but means that you can run the code on your local machine in memory without having to have a full Accumulo cluster.
  - Write a ${SCHEMA_JAVADOC2}.
 This is a JSON document that describes your graph and is made up of 2 parts:
    - Elements Schema - the Elements (Edges and Entities) in your Graph; what classes represent your vertices (nodes), what ${PROPERTIES_JAVADOC2} your Elements have and so on.
    - Types Schema - list of all the types schema that are used in your elements schema.
 For each type it defines the java class and a list of validation functions, how they are aggregated and how they are serialised